TulaKaptein/projectIran/DESIGN.md

 * World map graph
   * Showing all countries
-  * Showing the amount of Nobel Prize Winners by using points
+  * Showing the amount of Nobel Prize Winners by using shading
-  * Showing population by using shading
   * Possibility of selecting a certain year (or range of years)
   * Possibility of clicking on a country
-  * Possibility of clicking on a point
-  * Possibility of hovering over a country, visualizing the amount of Nobel prize winners and the population (?) in the year: ..
+  * Possibility of hovering over a country, visualizing the amount of Nobel prize winners

+Needed:
+* world.json file with the coordinates of the countries
+* dataset with the Nobel Prize Winners
+* function to calculate the amount of Nobel Prize Winners with the following filters: year, country, category.

 * Pie chart
   * When a country is clicked a pie chart reveals the different categories of the Nobel prizes
-  * Hovering shows amount per category (?)
+  * Hovering shows amount per category
+  * Clicking on a category updates the world map graph to just showing that category

+Needed:
+* dataset with the Nobel Prize Winners
+* function to calculate the amount of Nobel Prize Winners with the following filters: year, country, category.

 * Line graph
-  * Showing primary education enrolment, secondary education enrolment, tertiary education enrolment and doctoral or equivalent attainment.
+  * Showing primary, secondary and tertiary school enrolment

+Needed:
+* datasets with the data for the primary, secondary and tertiary school enrolment

 ## API's / D3 plugins

-????
+* D3-tip
+* topojson